veeso/termscp/docs/man.md

 > If trace level is set for logging, is the file going to reach a huge size?

-Probably not, unless you never quit termscp, but I think that's likely to happne.
+Probably not, unless you never quit termscp, but I think that's unlikely to happen.
 A long session may produce up to 10MB of log files (I said a long session), but I think a normal session won't exceed 2MB.

 > I don't want logging, can I turn it off?